SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2019-01-02-how-to-make-friends-in-sales.md

   Unfortunately, the only person to say yes to me was my friend Omar and we went to go see Pirates of the Caribbean.
 authorImage: img/rishi.jpeg
+authorProfile: >-
+  Rishi Mathur is the Content Producer for LeadIQ and is one of the most important voices for his generation.
+Rishi has been on many occasions been compared to the likes of Aziz Ansari and Gandhi based solely on his looks.
+He has helped with the growth of several different startups and has experience with both marketing and sales.
+He has been published in many publications such as TealMango, India.com, The Oregonian, and Highland Park Planet.
+He is a champion at building communities and would love to start his own cult worshipping the different cuisines around the world.
+author: 'Rishi Mathur '
+publishDate: 1/2/2019
 ---
 **Conundrum:**